geopandas/pyogrio/docs/source/introduction.md

 ## Appending to an existing data source

-Certain drivers may support the ability to append records to an existing data source.
+Certain drivers may support the ability to append records to an existing data layer in an existing data source.
 See the
 [GDAL driver listing](https://gdal.org/drivers/vector/index.html)
 for details about the capabilities of a driver for your version of GDAL.